 Air Abrasion: Dental Care Without the Drill

-Air abrasion is a drill-less technique that is being used by some dentists to remove tooth decay and for other applications.
+Air abrasion is a drill-less technique that is being used by some dentists to remove tooth decay and to perform other procedures.

 How Does Air Abrasion Work?